derekmerck/PERSEUS/README.md

 local$ python -m Pyro4.naming -n local local$ python -m PERSEUS control0 listener0 display0
 ```

+However, because of Python's global interpreter lock (the "[GIL](https://wiki.python.org/moin/GlobalInterpreterLock)", running all 3 nodes in a single thread is much less efficient than running each (or at least the display) in its own process.

 Future plans include using [fabric](http://www.fabfile.org) or Docker to configure the entire network remotely.